Upcoming

 What are the upcoming changes?

-The Government has estimated that this change alone will entitle an additional nine million employees to bring unfair dismissal claims.
+The Government has estimated that this change alone will entitle an additional 6.3 million employees to bring unfair dismissal claims.

 Once this change is live, we expect to see: